By: Susan Dugdale | Last modified: 11-09-2022

 BURY MY HANDS but don't bury my diligent efforts

 BURY MY SHOULDERS but not the concerns I carried

 BURY MY MIND but don't bury my dreams

 IF YOU MUST BURY SOMETHING, LET IT BE MY FAULTS AND MY WEAKNESSES.
 BUT LET MY LIFE CONTINUE ON IN YOU.

-There is also this large selection of 'Calm, Comfort, & Heal' themed inspirational quotations drawn from widely varied sources many of which would make very lovely funeral readings.
+There is also this large selection of 'Calm, Comfort, & Heal' themed inspirational quotations drawn from widely varied sources many of which would make very good funeral readings.

-Or perhaps you'd you like to read Sample Eulogy?
+Or perhaps you'd like to read a Sample Eulogy?